zerokronos/CSC1106-Practical-Group/g21_practical/README.txt

 ### Setup Instructions
    cd g21_practical
-   cargo build
    cargo run

 ## Usage of Application
 1. **Web Interface**:   Open 'http://localhost:8080/bugs/assign' or bound ip address and port.
-2. **CLI API Route**:       Open curl/commands to use the respective commands to test the API Routes.
+2. **CLI API Route**:   Open curl/commands to view the respective commands to test the API Routes.

 ## Features
 -Authentication Middleware with JWT Token

--Hashing of password with Salt
+-Hashing of password with Salt via Bcrypt

 -Front end with Tera Template

 -SQLite with in-memory database.
-    For our SQLite Database we used an in memory database to store our tables and data. schema.sql is called in db.rs to generate the tables (users, projectRecord, BugReport) The tables are then populated with some data for tessting.
+    For our SQLite Database, we used an in-memory database to store our tables and data. schema.sql is called in db.rs to generate the tables (users, projectRecord, bugReport, etc.)
+    The tables are then populated with some data for testing.

     Key contrains of the realations are
     Each projectReport has a user (identified with user_id) that created it Each bugReport has a project (identified with project_id), user (identified with reported_by) that reported it, and a user (identified with fixed_by) that fixed it.

--Error Handling
+-Error Handling with error.rs

 -CRUD